inlacou/InkPersistor/README.md

 * getList

 ## Advanced
 There is a persistance mode designed to persist items partly, persisting them by their content.
-This was created aimed to persist and load part of a Redux Store, and such, it is not designed to save multiple items/instances of the same class.
+This was created aiming to persist and load part of a Redux Store, and such, it is not designed to save multiple items/instances of the same class.

 On class definition, persistable parameters will be tagged with the @Persist tag, giving them a name or identificator with it.
 Then, the class instance can be saved with `save(context)`, and loaded again from the generic class `load(context)` method.